ShaharLer/Chess-Project/README.md

 # Chess-Project
-Project of creating a Chess game (console mode + gui mode), that was done as a final project in the course "Software Project" in the Tel Aviv University.
+Chess game project (console mode + gui mode), that was done as a final project in the course "Software Project" in Tel Aviv University.